dogrun-inc/txt2gpml/README.md

 # txt2gpml
-Generate GPM from node, edge, and anchor data in text file format.
+A tools to generate readable XML (GPML) for WikiPathways from node and interaction data described in text files.

 ## Input file format